awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ### Describe your Wavelength Zones<a name="wavelength-zones-describe"></a>

 You can use the Amazon EC2 console or the command line interface to determine which Wavelength Zones are available for your account\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.

 **To find your Wavelength Zones using the console**